ONSdigital/ssdc-rm-ddl/README.md

 This repo also houses a dockerfile for building our [dev postgres image](dev-common-postgres-image), based on the postgres docker image but initialised with our schemas for dev convenience in local testing.
 This requires it's own, combined init SQL script which is also re-generated when you run `make dev-build`, which also locally builds the image.

+This image comes with seeded data for Support Tool UI groups